 which might be called the predominantly Muslim zone.
-Here the Muslims are greater than Hindus and Sikhs combined-in Lahore they are $57 \cdot 3\%$ of the total-but they are not so many as in zone I. The number of members of the legislature for these two districts are $19\frac{1}{2}$ or $9 \cdot 4$ per cent of the total membership.
+Here the Muslims are greater than Hindus and Sikhs combined-in Lahore they are 57.3% of the total-but they are not so many as in zone I. The number of members of the legislature for these two districts are 191⁄2 or 9.4 per cent of the total membership.

 - III.
 There are three districts where no community is predominant but even here the Muslims are the strongest single community.
-The number of members of the legislature for these districts is 271⁄2 that is, 13.3 per cent of the total. - IV.
-There are nine districts which might be called the overwhelmingly Hindu-Sikh zone.
+The number of members of the legislature for these districts is $27\frac{1}{2}$ that is $13 \cdot 3$ per cent of the total. - IV.
+There are nine districts which might he called the overwhelmingly Hindu-Sikh zone.
 The number of members for this zone is 611⁄2 or 29.7 per cent of the total.

-We thus see that Muslims are certain of $47 \cdot 3$ per cent seats; have a good chance of capturing the majority of at least $9 \cdot 4$ seats; and a fair chance of some seats out of the $13 \cdot 3$ per cent of group III.
+We thus see that Muslims are certain of $47 \cdot 3$ per cent seats; have a good chance of capturing the majority at least $9 \cdot 4$ seats; and a fair chance of some seats out of the $13 \cdot 3$ per cent of group III.
 They are thus, humanly speaking, assured of a clear majority in the legislature.